 1975 Leveraging resources from ski resorts and sporting goods stores, as well as free warehouse space from the Christian Science Church, YES expands to year-round programs.
 Backpacking, canoeing, bicycling and environmental education trips are held at the Cape Cod National Seashore and at Swann Lodge, donated by the state of Massachusetts.

-1986 Friends and alumni raise a half million dollars to build new headquarters for YES and expand programs.
+1980 Friends and alumni raise a half million dollars to build new headquarters for YES in the South End and expand programs.
 Job training for teens begins in the Macomber Rental Shop with 1,200 sets of donated skis, boots, bicycles, and camping gear.

-2007 YES Academy established.
-This after school program partners with Boston middle and high schools.
-The Environmental Team, Girls Outdoor Adventure Leadership, Junior Volunteer Program, and Job Training are all part of a developmentally appropriate curriculum that teaches youth leadership.
+2007 YES Academy is established to serve Boston middle and high school students.
+Programs include Career Exploration, Girls Outdoor Adventure Leaders, and the Junior Volunteer Program as part of a developmentally appropriate curriculum that teaches youth leadership.

 2008 Mary Williams retires as Executive Director.
 Longtime youth development leader, Bryan Van Dorpe, becomes the organization’s third Executive Director.

 2011 YES holds its first Gala fundraiser.
 Over $100,000 is raised at the event to support YES youth.